avidiella/synthetic-mri-segmentation/skull-stripping/README.md

 4. Output
 5. References

-# 1. About the package
+# 1. About the program

 The contents of this directory are the following:
 * File `main_py`, which executes the program.